 As it turns out, it’s something figured out at least 300 million years ago, the same age as the oldest octopus fossil.

 Creating the perfect bionic arm has been a running theme at Festo since 2010, with the Bionic Handling Assistant.
 This flexible 3D-printed robotic arm end moves like an elephant trunk and is capped with a three-pronged gripper.
 Visually, though, it looked more like one of Dr. Octopus’s tentacles than a pachyderm’s proboscis.

 The OctopusGripper, however, would never be confused with a supervillain weapon, and be more likely to work tentacle-to-shoulder with humans on an assembly line or distribution center.
 The outer surface is soft silicone, which covers a textile material that fills with pneumatics, up to 2 bar, to provide movement.

-For demonstration purposes, the OctopusGripper has been attached to Festo’s BionicMotionRobot, a pneumatic robot arm with 12 deg. of freedom based off the best traits of elephant trunk and octopus tentacle.
+For demonstration purposes, the OctopusGripper has been attached to Festo’s BionicMotionRobot, a pneumatic robot arm with 12 degrees of freedom based on the best traits of an elephant trunk and octopus tentacle.

 Real octopi, of course, have suction cups to keep their prey from wriggling away, a feature also used by many conventional grippers.
 Here, each suction cup has a tiny tube running from it to a Venturi valve that converts pressure to a vacuum.

 The biomimetic design also doesn’t require an additional sensor, even if it’s picking up a tomato or any other fragile good, because the force is applied evenly to the entire surface.

 One issue Festo wants to resolve prior to releasing this robo-kraken is modifying the suction control.